jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

   provider Chef::Provider::Package::Solaris
 end
 ```

+(Note: the logic for setting the provider is required since we're not using the default over-the-network package providers, and installing from a local file on the system.)

 This isn't *too* bad on its own, but needs to be repeated again in the
 server recipe if one wanted to run a Splunk server on OmniOS.
 The